 London Vision Clinic optometrists

 Your optometrist will take you through what will almost certainly be the most rigorous eye exam you will ever have – far more detailed than you’ll find in most laser eye surgery clinics.
 You’ll need to set aside at least two hours for your Initial Screening appointment (of longer, if you opt for the combined Initial Screening and Ophthalmic Exam).

 Sharon joined the team at London Vision Clinic in July 2010 after working in laser eye surgery for nine years.
-She moved to London from Aberdeen and is loving life in the big city not least the milder weather.
+She moved to London from Aberdeen and loves life in the big city – not least the milder weather!
 The world class expertise, ongoing research and development and patient focus are the main things that attracted her to the clinic.
 When not at work Sharon enjoys going to the gym, eating out and travelling.
 She had her own laser eye surgery at London Vision Clinic in 2012.

 Vimal has been working as an optometrist for fifteen years and has been involved in refractive care, research and training during that period.
-He joined London Vision Clinic in 2009, after spending two years in Melbourne, working for the Australian College of Optometry, and is looking forward to rediscovering London once more.
+He joined London Vision Clinic in 2009, after spending two years in Melbourne, working for the Australian College of Optometry, and has enjoyed rediscovering London once more.